About Singing Beach

-- October 15 - April 15 - Non-resident parking in designated spots only; dogs are allowed on the beach.
+- October 15 - April 15 - Non-resident parking in designated spots only; Dogs are allowed on the beach during this time.

 - April 15 - June 20 the parking is for residents of Manchester-by-the-Sea only with a resident parking sticker.

-- June 20-Labor Day -Non resident parking permitted with $30 fee Monday through Friday when attendant is on duty and space allows.
-Not on Holidays including July 4, 2023.
+- June 17-Labor Day -Non resident parking permitted with $30 fee Monday through Friday when attendant is on duty and space allows.
+Not on Holidays including July 4, 2024.